pivotal-partner-platform-architecture/azure-service-broker-client/README.md

 # azure-service-broker-client
 Demo application for client applications consuming azure services exposed through the PCF Azure Service Broker.
-These examples leverage a common Spring Boot project for Azure services, which make it easier to isolate Azure dependencies, and inject commonly used Azure objects into your client applications.
+These examples leverage a common Spring Boot Starter project for Azure services, which make it easier to isolate Azure dependencies, and inject commonly used Azure objects into your client applications.

 # Description
 This demo is composed of the following applications: